benb116/Gone-Phishing/Readme.md

 ###Here's what it does:

-* It checks for a killswitch, then creates a hidden folder in the user's Public folder.
+* It checks for a remote command, then creates a hidden folder in the user's Public folder.
 * It copies a duplicate app to the hidden folder and creates a Launch Agent (to make the app start on login).
 * It prompts the user to enter their password into a dialog box.
 If the user doesn't enter it within 10 seconds, the script kills all user processes, making the user have to log out in order to use the computer.
 ![image](http://f.cl.ly/items/3E0x2P0l452W2B1p2T0m/Prompt.png)
-* If the password is entered correctly, the script copies the user's username, password, date, WAN IP, and LAN IP to a text file in the hidden folder.
+* If the password is entered correctly, the script copies the user's username, password, date, WAN IP, and LAN IP to an encrypted text file in the hidden folder.
  ![image](http://cl.ly/KB3S/Screenshot%202012-10-16%20at%206.47.02%20AM.jpg)
 * If the password is not entered correctly, it forces the user to try again.
 * It uploads this file to an FTP server.